ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

 These angles will be used to compute the initial orientation internally.

-The second way to be define two vectors which align along the first and second principle axis (:math:`a` and :math:`b`).
+The second way is to define two vectors which align along the first and second principle axis (:math:`a` and :math:`b`).
 This is done via

 .. code-block:: none